chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_config_secconfig.md

 * How long a passphrase is valid.
 * The minimum number of uppercase, lowercase, numeric, and special characters a passphrase must contain.

-For more details, see [Configure a passphrase policy for admin users](/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-admin-users).
+For more details, see [Configure a passphrase policy for Node Managers and API Gateway Groups](/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-node-managers-and-api-gateway-groups).

 ## API Gateway signing the audit trail